Constraints on anisotropic RG flows from holographic entanglement entropy: Introduction

 For this regarding, we consider the cases in which the Lorentz and rotational symmetries are broken only in the IR, while the UV boundary is still conformally invariant, and then examine flowing from a fixed point and, in particular, a c-function of the RG flow.
 There are other related works in this context \cite{Ghosh:2018qtg, Liu:2019npm}.

 This paper is organized as follows.
 In section \ref{sec:EE}, first we briefly review the holographic entanglement entropy of a strip-shaped region in an $AdS$ background, then we derive the Ryu-Takayanagi minimal surface for an anisotropic dilaton-axion model and also in a hyperscaling violation background.
-In section \ref{sec:c-function}, we derive null energy conditions,and propose the candidate $c$-function, for geometries dual to anisotropic QFTS.
+In section \ref{sec:c-function}, we derive null energy conditions, and propose the candidate $c$-function, for geometries dual to anisotropic QFTs.
 In section \ref{sec:examples}, we illustrate our results in some anisotropic backgrounds.
 Finally we conclude in section \ref{sec:conclusion}.
+In appendix \ref{app:EE}, we provide more details on calculating the holographic entanglement entropy.
+To do so, we take the width of the strip in two directions: first, along the isotropic scaling dimensions, then in the anisotropic direction.
+More details on deriving the RG-flow are provided in appendix \ref{app1}.

 {\bf Note added:} While this article was being completed, we received \cite{Chu:2019uoh} which has some overlaps with our results.